 The net barrier was installed closing the basin between two piers in the Nida in the Curonian Spit NP in May 2018.
 The net was planted with Salix spp. and Phragmites australis.
-Both species are native to the area.
-This was the only installation that has to be removed each autumn to prevent damage by the spring ice movements.

 The first floating islands in Germany were installed in Born at the Darss-Zingst Bodden Chain (Born) in May 2018 with our cooperation partner - the Federal State Institute of Agriculture and Fishery MV.
 The islands are located directly behind the outlet of an aquaculture pond (sturgeon cultivation).
-The first islands were made out of stainless steel mesh filled with reed stems.
-They were planted with a pre-cultivated coir mat with a variety of native emergent macrophytes: Lythrum salicaria, Bolboschoenus maritimus, Iris pseudacorus, Carex acutiformis and Schoenoplectus lacustris.
+The first islands were made out of stainless steel mesh filled with reed stems..